chrisruffalo/taverna/README.md

 ### Running Taverna
 Each release of `taverna` provides an executable Java JAR file and binaries for windows, linux, and macOS (arm64).
 To execute `taverna` download the appropriate executable for your platform and execute it as a command on your path.
-For conformity this documentation assumes you are using the executable JAR but every binary should accept the same inputs and work the same way.
+For conformity this documentation assumes you are using the executable JAR but every binary accepts the same inputs and works the same way.
+The artifact name for the Java JAR will be `taverna-${release version}-executable.jar` and is presented as `taverna.jar` for succinctness.

 ### Determining the Trust Chain for a Domain
 In the most basic sense `taverna` allows inspection of the trust chain of a single domain(:port).
 While the `openssl s_client`